Veterans and Mesothelioma

 - Shortness of breath

-Mesothelioma can cause these symptoms, but they often get mistaken for other illnesses.
+For many patients, these signs are commonly mistaken for other illnesses.
 See your doctor immediately if you exhibit any of these symptoms.

-Once you start developing symptoms and visit your doctor, it’s time for them to administer tests to diagnose the reason why you may be experiencing these outcomes.
+Once you start developing symptoms and visit your doctor, it’s time for them to administer tests to make a diagnosis.
 A formal diagnosis is your doctor’s official medical analysis of your condition.

-While doctors can administer imaging and blood tests to determine illness, a biopsy is the most definitive method for an official mesothelioma diagnosis.
-This method of testing involves removing fluid or tissue for testing to determine the presence or extent of disease.
-There are several types of biopsies a doctor can administer to a patient, some of the more common biopsies include needle, camera-assisted, and surgical biopsies.
+While doctors can administer imaging and blood tests to determine illness, a biopsy is the most definitive method for an official diagnosis.
+Biopsies involve removing fluid or tissue via a needle.
+The cells are then analyzed under a microscope for the presence of cancer.
+There are several types of biopsies a doctor can administer to a patient.
+Some more common biopsies include needle, camera-assisted, and surgical biopsies.

-- Localized in one side of the body
+- Localized to one side of the body

 - No spreading to other organs